 5. Stay Observant

-Be incredibly cautious while using your bike; just because there aren’t that many bike injuries per year doesn’t mean biking isn’t dangerous.
-In fact, Nevada is, unfortunately, above the national average when it comes to biking injuries.
+Be incredibly cautious while using your bike; just because there aren’t that many bike injuries per year in your area doesn’t mean biking isn’t dangerous.
+In fact, there were 857 bicyclists killed in traffic crashes in the United States in 2018 alone according to the National Highway Traffic Safety Administration.
 So don’t let your guard down!

 6. Follow Traffic Rules